justYves/Crunch-KAta/README.md

 ##About the tools

-The only hard requirement we have is AngularJS.
+We only have one hard requirement: AngularJS.

 ##Deliverable